foreign-sub/ha_fbx/README.md

 Startup finished in 4.388s (kernel) + 19min 19.850s (userspace) = 19min 24.239s.
 ```
 * Open http://hafbx.local:8123/
-* You can also use SSH to access your VM using the username and password you've define in the #cloud-config below, by default :
+* You can also use SSH to access your VM using the username and password you've defined in the #cloud-config below, by default :
 ```
 ssh ha@hafbx.local
 ```